 Benefits of mindfulness

-Although the concept of mindfulness originated over 2,500 years ago, it has only recently received so much attention in the popular press.
+Although the concept of mindfulness originated more than 2,500 years ago, it has only recently received attention in the popular press.
 During this time, mindfulness has been the topic of numerous self-help books, articles and lectures.
 Proponents of mindfulness often tout the many social, emotional, mental and physical benefits of engaging in activities that promote mindfulness, commonly defined as the moment-to-moment awareness of one's experience without judgment.
-But is mindfulness just a fad, or is there empirical data to support these claims?
+But is this practice just a fad, or is there empirical data to support these claims?

 According to the American Psychological Association (APA), there is strong evidence for the following benefits of mindfulness: